-Although both CD and UC are marked by an abnormal response by the body’s immune system and may share some symptoms, there are important differences as well.
-Heterogeneousness features include the location of the maladies in the gastrointestinal (GI) tract and the way each disease responds to treatment.
+Both Crohn’s and UC are marked by an abnormal response by the body’s immune system, and they may share some symptoms.
+However, there are important differences as well.
+These distinctions primarily include the location of the maladies in the gastrointestinal (GI) tract and the way each disease responds to treatment.
 Understanding these features is key to obtaining a proper diagnosis from a gastroenterologist.

-IBD was seldom seen before the rise of improved hygiene and urbanization at the beginning of the 20th century and today, it’s still found mainly in developed countries such as the United States.
-Like other autoimmune and allergic disorders, it’s believed that a lack of germ resistance development has led to diseases such as IBD.
+IBD was seldom seen before the rise of improved hygiene and urbanization at the beginning of the 20th century.
+Today, it’s still found mainly in developed countries such as the United States.
+Like other autoimmune and allergic disorders, it’s believed that a lack of germ resistance development has partly contributed to diseases such as IBD.

 In people with IBD, the immune system mistakes food, bacteria, or other materials in the GI tract for foreign substances and responds by sending white blood cells into the lining of the bowels.
-The result of the immune system's attacks is chronic inflammation.
-(The word inflammation itself comes from the Greek word for flame.
-It literally means "to be set on fire.")
+The result of the immune system's attack is chronic inflammation.
+The word inflammation itself comes from the Greek word for flame.
+It literally means "to be set on fire."

 Aside from environmental factors, genetic factors are believed to play a strong role in the development of IBD.
-Therefore, it’s considered a "complex disorder.”
+Therefore, it’s considered to be a "complex disorder.”

 Unfortunately, there’s currently no cure for IBD.
-People with inflammatory bowel disease can expect to live with the disease for their entire lives, with alternating periods of remission and flare-ups.
+This is a lifelong disease, with alternating periods of remission and flare-up.
 Modern treatments, however, allow people to live relatively normal and productive lives.

-Also, IBD should not be confused with irritable bowel syndrome, or IBS, which is sometimes referred to as either "nervous colitis" or "spastic colon."
+IBD should not be confused with irritable bowel syndrome (IBS).
 IBS is a much less serious affliction than either Crohn’s disease or ulcerative colitis.
 It doesn’t involve inflammation or appear to have a physiological basis.

 Crohn’s disease may affect any part of the GI tract from the mouth to the anus, although it’s most often found at the end of the small intestine (small bowel) and the beginning of the colon (large bowel).